Edinburgh Doctoral College Scholarships

 Award

-Each scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate for the relevant academic year of study (for reference, UKRI rate for 2023/24 is £18,622).
+Each scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate for the relevant academic year of study (for reference, 2025/26 stipend is £20,780 for full-time students, or the pro rata equivalent for part-time students).
 Subject to satisfactory progress, the scholarship is offered for 3 and a half years (or pro-rata for part time).

 Eligibility

-The awards are open to UK and overseas students applying to start their first year of study for an on campus research degree in 2024-2025.
+The awards are open to UK and overseas students applying to start their first year of study for an on campus or by distance research degree in 2026-2027.

-Applicants must have already applied for admission to a full-time or part-time on campus PhD research programme of study at the University.
-We encourage applicants who wish to apply for this scholarship to make contact with their academic school regarding any admission deadlines.
-Distance PhD candidates are not eligable to apply.
+Applicants must have already applied for admission to a full-time or part-time on campus or by distance PhD research programme of study at the University.
+Completed PhD admission applications must have been made by 23:59 GMT, Monday 10th November 2025.

 Please check the Entry Requirements for your proposed programme of study for details of other acceptable English language qualifications.